edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ### Accountable Party Evidence {#APE}
 The dossier MUST include at least what is called *accountable party evidence* (*APE*).

 APE consists of several credentials, explored in detail below.
-It MUST include a vetting credential for the AP. it MUST include a TNAlloc credential that proves RTU.
+It MUST include a vetting credential for the AP.
+It SHOULD include a TNAlloc credential that proves RTU.
 Normally the RTU MUST be assigned to the AP; however, if a proxy is the OP and uses their own phone number, the RTU MUST be assigned to the OP instead.
 If the AP intends to contextualize the call with a brand, it MUST include a brand credential for the AP.
 (In cases where callers are private individuals, "brand" maps to descriptive information about the individual, as imagined in mechanisms like VCard {{RFC6350}} or JCard {{RFC7095}}.)
 If no brand credential is present, verifiers MUST NOT impute a brand to the call on the basis of any VVP guarantees.

 ### Delegation Evidence {#DE}
 When a private individual makes a call with VVP, they might be both the AP and the OP.
 In such cases, we expect their AID to be the recipient or issuee of all the APE, and no backing evidence beyond the APE may be necessary.
 However, in business contexts, it will almost always be true that the OP role is played by a delegate.
 In such conditions, evidence must also include proof that this indirection is valid.
 We call this *delegation evidence* (*DE*).